-At the Special General Meeting held on April 25, 2017, the Company received shareholder approved to consolidate its issued and outstanding common shares on the basis of one post-consolidation common share for every six pre-consolidation common shares.
-Regulatory approval having been received, the common shares of the Company commenced trading on the TSXV on a post-consolidated basis on May 1, 2017.
-There was no change to the Company's trading symbol on the TSXV.
+At the Special General Meeting held on April 25, 2017, the Company received shareholder approval to consolidate its issued and outstanding common shares on the basis of one post-consolidation common share for every six pre-consolidation common shares.
+Regulatory approval having been received, the common shares of the Company commenced trading on the TSX-V on a post-consolidated basis on May 1, 2017.
+There was no change to the Company's trading symbol on the TSX-V. All securities discussed below are on a post-consolidation basis.